AMMAN AND ITS SURROUNDINGS

 • Madaba: 30 km, 40 minutes

-• Jerusalem: 90 km, 1 hour and 45 minutes (though border crossing might add delays)
+• Jerusalem: 90 km and 1 hour and 45 minutes of travel, although in this case there are possible delays arising from the border crossing

 • Wadi Rum: 315 km, 3 hours and 45 minutes

-How to Get from the Airport to Downtown
+How to get from the airport to the centre

-A vital concern for every traveler is how to transit from the airport to the city center.
-The most convenient method is to book a private transfer with a chauffeur, who will wait for you at the airport exit.
-The journey to the center typically takes around 30 minutes, barring any traffic congestion.
+Another important issue for every traveler is how to get from the airport to the center.
+Again, the most comfortable is to hire a private transfer with driver, which will wait for you at the exit of the airport and will take approximately 30 minutes to reach the center, if there is no traffic jam.

-• Tourist Information: Located at Al Mutanabi st, Jebel Amman.
-Situated on the ground floor of the Ministry of Tourism.
-It’s an excellent spot to gather up-to-date information on what to see and do in Amman.
-Additionally, they can provide insights into the city’s cultural calendar.
+• Tourist information: Al Mutanabi st, Jebel Amman.
+On the ground floor of the Ministry of Tourism.
+It’s a good place to get up-to-date information from what to see in Amman and what to do, since they can also give you details about the cultural agenda of the city

-• Tourist Police: Located at Al Mutanabi st, Jebel Amman.
-This is a division of the local police dedicated to assisting tourists, including offering services in multiple languages.
-They are also situated on the ground floor of the Ministry of Tourism.
+• Tourist police: Al Mutanabi st, Jebel Amman.
+It is the local police force specialized in offering service to tourists, for example in different languages.
+It is also located on the ground floor of the Ministry of Tourism

-• Embassies and Consular Offices: Being the capital of Jordan, all countries with a diplomatic mission in Jordan have their embassy located in Amman.
-You can refer to our page on Jordan’s embassies and consulates for a comprehensive list.
+• Embassies and consular offices: being the capital of Jordan, all countries with diplomatic missions in the country have their embassy here.
+You can check the full list on our page about Jordanian embassies and consulates.

 Plan your trip to Amman